 And that is exactly how we approached our maiden voyage with the RV.
 Before we began our trip, I lost many nights of sleep thinking about how to back our rig into a tiny cramped campsite or how it could be pulled up and down very steep grades on narrow winding roads.
-When planning, I tried to avoid both these situations as much as possible.
-We poured over road atlases, consulted RV apps, read campground reviews, posted questions about road conditions on RV travel forums, studied the details of satellite images, and relentlessly hounded our experienced RV park neighbors with more questions.
+When planning, we poured over road atlases, consulted RV apps, read campground reviews, posted questions about road conditions on RV travel forums, studied the details of satellite images, and relentlessly hounded our experienced RV park neighbors with questions.
 Consequently, I created a route from Chokoloskee, Florida to Indian River, Michigan (approximately 1800 miles) and made all our reservations to get us from point A to B. We were neatly booked for the next two months, just like paddling through the Everglades.

 That is the beauty of having our home everywhere we go.
 We plan our trips with fastidious attention to detail; but we know mother nature will always have the final say in the matter.
 And we are OK with that, because we will always be home.

 FYI, here are the three resources we used the most to help us plan our trip: